amine179/DrugDesign/README.md

 # DrugDesign
 ## Code for the paper :

-**Simple Conditional Reduction of the Loss Value Versus Reinforcement Learning for Biassing a de-novo Drug Design Generators**
+**Conditional Reduction of the Loss Value Versus Reinforcement Learning for Biassing a de-novo Drug Design Generator**

 (in review, will be added soon)